 - Adobe Commerce Cloud (Magento Commerce Cloud).

 If you, like many others, hesitate about which edition will most fully satisfy your needs, you're at the right place.
 In this Magento Community vs. Enterprise comparison, we'll help determine the winner of this battle for your particular business.
-We'll also overview Adobe Commerce Cloud and why you may need it.
+We'll also overview the Adobe Commerce Cloud edition and why you may need it.